Big Ones

 Big Ones is a compilation album by American rock band Aerosmith, released on November 1, 1994 by Geffen Records.
-Big Ones featured 12 hits from the band's three consecutive multi-platinum albums, Permanent Vacation (1987), Pump (1989), and Get a Grip (1993), as well as the hit, "Deuces Are Wild" from The Beavis and Butt-Head Experience (1993), and two new songs, "Blind Man" and "Walk on Water", which were recorded during a break in the band's Get a Grip Tour.
+Big Ones features 12 hits from the band's three consecutive multi-platinum albums, Permanent Vacation (1987), Pump (1989), and Get a Grip (1993), as well as the hit "Deuces Are Wild" from the compilation The Beavis and Butt-Head Experience (1993), and two new songs, "Blind Man" and "Walk on Water", which were recorded during a break in the band's Get a Grip Tour.
 These songs were also included on the band's 2001 compilation album, Young Lust: The Aerosmith Anthology.
-Big Ones is the band's second best-selling compilation album, reaching #6 on the Billboard charts, and selling four million copies in the United States alone.
-The album quickly became a worldwide hit reaching the Top 10 in nine countries before the end of the year.
+Big Ones is the band's second best-selling compilation album, reaching number 6 on the Billboard charts, and selling four million copies in the United States alone.
+The album quickly became a worldwide hit, reaching the Top 10 in nine countries before the end of the year.

 History

 In March 1987, Aerosmith began working at Little Mountain Sound Studios in Vancouver, British Columbia, Canada for the album that became Permanent Vacation.
-The recordings were completed in May, the album was released in August, and reached #11 on the Billboard 200.
-The album released several singles including "Dude (Looks Like a Lady)" (#4 on the Mainstream Rock Charts, #14 on the Billboard Hot 100), "Rag Doll" (#12 Mainstream Rock Charts, #17 Hot 100), and "Angel" (#2 Mainstream Rock, #3 Hot 100).
+The recordings were completed in May, the album was released in August, and reached number 11 on the Billboard 200.
+The album released several singles including "Dude (Looks Like a Lady)" (number 4 on the Mainstream Rock Charts, number 14 on the Billboard Hot 100), "Rag Doll" (number 12 Mainstream Rock Charts, number 17 Hot 100), and "Angel" (number 2 Mainstream Rock, number 3 Hot 100).